Shelter Care and Transportation Requests to Bring Children/ Youth/Nonminor Dependents to Court

 CSW Responsibilities

-1. If applicable, make arrangements to transport the child’s luggage or possessions to court, should the child be released from court to a parent or other party.
+1. If applicable, make arrangements to transport a child’s luggage or possessions to court, should the child be released from court to a parent or other party.

-2. If the Court Transportation Unit cannot transport the child to court, transport the child to court and remain with the child until the hearing is complete.
+2. If the Court Transportation Unit cannot transport a child to court, transport the child to court and remain with the child until the hearing is complete.

-3. Notify the caregiver and nonminor dependent (NMD) whenever there is a hearing and inform them that the Court Transportation Unit will pick the child up between 7:00 a.m. and 8:30 a.m.
+3. Notify the caregiver and NMD if there is a hearing and inform them that the Court Transportation Unit will pick the child/NMD up between 7:00 a.m. and 8:30 a.m.
 In addition, inform the caregiver:

 1. Not to send the child to school the day of the hearing.